-- Zuvic Carr was selected by a municipal entity in Connecticut to analyze and design repairs for an open spandrel reinforced concrete arch bridge over a watercourse.
+- ZUVIC was selected by a municipal entity in Connecticut to analyze and design repairs for an open spandrel reinforced concrete arch bridge over a watercourse.
 The existing 180-foot long structure was designed and constructed in 1959.

 - Reviewed historical documents and data, inspected the bridge using an under bridge mobile snooper, prepared Load Rating Calculations in order to evaluate current conditions.